 Before you can even get your manager’s attention, you need to impress him with your work.
 How can you convince him that your ideas are worth his time when you are doing a mediocre job?
 On the other hand, you have a better chance of getting his attention once you establish yourself as an excellent and consistent performer.

-Aside from this, here are a few more practical steps how you can successfully sell your lead ideas to your boss:
+Aside from this, here are a few more practical steps on how you can successfully sell your lead generation ideas to your boss:

 Understand your boss’s perspective